 FAQs:

-Q: What are the types of traffic signs?
+Q: What are the most commonly used fonts for traffic signs?

 References: